IT-Administrators/ipaddresspproh/README.md

 # ipaddresspproh

-_The ipaddresspproh header is a headerfile, which implements functions to validate ipv4 addresses._
+_The ipaddresspproh header is a headerfile, which implements functions to validate ipv4 and ipv6 addresses._

 ## Table of contents